 Persons with disabilities reasonably expect to be able to gather information, purchase products, and get in contact with a business online just like an able-bodied person.
 A website may be found to be inaccessible if there is information, content, or services provided on the website that is not accessible in the physical location, or, if the website is inseparably tied to the physical location in such a way that those who can’t access the website are missing out.

-Aside from avoiding legal consequences, ADA compliance online can provide many benefits to your business.
+Aside from avoiding legal consequences, ADA website compliance online can provide many benefits to your business.
 Ensuring that your website is accessible to everyone regardless of any disability will expand your target audience to cover an additional 20% of the country (United States Census).

 Compliance with the push of the button sounds too good to be true, because it is.
-While you may see plugs and services offering immediate compliance, it’s important to understand that compliance is a long-term goal that will take time, money, and procedural changes.
+While you may see plug-ins and services offering immediate compliance, it’s important to understand that compliance is a long-term goal that will take time, money, and procedural changes.

 According to The WCAG 2.0 , these are the main 4 principles to a compliant website: